+Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B (see the Medical Benefits Chart in Section 2, below).
+This limit is called the maximum out-of-pocket amount for medical services.

-- Your in-network maximum out-of-pocket amount is \$6,900.
-This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from network providers.
-The amounts you pay for deductibles, copayments, and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
-(The amounts you pay for Part D prescription drugs, and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
+As a member of BSW SeniorCare Advantage Select Rx (HMO), the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2022 is \$6,300.
+The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
+(The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.)
-If you have paid \$6,900 for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party). - Your combined maximum out-of-pocket amount is \$10,000.
-This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
-The amounts you pay for deductibles, copayments, and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
-(The amounts you pay for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.)
-If you have paid \$10,000 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+If you reach the maximum out-of-pocket amount of \$6,300, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.4 Our plan also limits your out-of-pocket costs for certain types of services
+Section 1.3 Our plan also limits your out-of-pocket costs for certain types of services

-In addition to the in-network and combined maximum out-of-pocket amounts for covered Part A and Part B services (see Section 1.3 above), we also have a separate maximum out-of-pocket amount that applies only to certain types of services.
+In addition to the maximum out-of-pocket amount for covered Part A and Part B services (see Section 1.2 above), we also have a separate maximum out-of-pocket amount that applies only to certain types of services.

 The plan has a maximum out-of-pocket amount of \$1,950 for Inpatient Hospital Acute.
 Once you have paid \$1,950 out-of-pocket for Inpatient Hospital Acute, the plan will cover these services at no cost to you for the rest of your stay.
 Both the maximum out-of-pocket amount for Part A and Part B medical services and the maximum out-of-pocket amount for Inpatient Hospital Acute apply to your covered Inpatient Hospital Acute.
-This means that once you have paid either \$6,900 for Part A and Part B medical services or \$1,950 for your Inpatient Hospital Acute, the plan will cover your Inpatient Hospital Acute at no cost to you for the rest of the year.
+This means that once you have paid either \$6,300 for Part A and Part B medical services or \$1,950 for your Inpatient Hospital Acute, the plan will cover your Inpatient Hospital Acute at no cost to you for the rest of the year.

-Section 1.5 Our plan does not allow providers to "balance bill" you
+Section 1.4 Our plan does not allow providers to "balance bill" you

-As a member of BSW SeniorCare Advantage (PPO), an important protection for you is that after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of BSW SeniorCare Advantage Select Rx (HMO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
 We do not allow providers to add additional separate charges, called "balance billing."
 This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.